-50 Free Things to Do in Metro Phoenix Any Time in 2017
+Free Things to Do in Metro Phoenix Any Time

 Music Mill

 Downtown Tempe was once known for its thriving music scene, and some might tell you those days are gone.
 But if the #DowntownTempe Music Series is any indication, the entertainment area's scene is thriving.
-Find live music from some of Tempe's hottest local bands at Culinary Dropout on Fridays and Saturdays, Blasted Barley on Fridays, Saturdays, and Sundays, Fat Tuesday on Fridays, My Big Fat Greek on Thursdays; ChopShop on Wednesdays and Thursdays, and Tempe Center for the Arts on Wednesdays and Fridays.
+Find live music from some of Tempe's hottest local bands at Culinary Dropout on Fridays and Saturdays, Fat Tuesday on Fridays, and Tempe Center for the Arts on Wednesdays and Fridays.
 For more information, visit the Downtown Tempe website.

 T.G.I.F. in Tempe

-Unwind after a stressful work week during hello FRIDAY at the Tempe Center for the Arts Lounge, where live music can be heard and mingling can be had for the high price of $0 every Friday.
-Drinks cost extra, but moneybags among us can purchase a $7 wristband, which gets them no-holds-barred access to the fancy food station from 6 to 8 p.m.
-Visit the City of Tempe website for more information.
+Unwind after a stressful work week during EDGE Happy Hour at the Tempe Center for the Arts Lounge, where live music can be heard and mingling can be had for the high price of $0 every Friday and Saturday.
+Drinks cost extra, but moneybags among us can purchase a $7 wristband, which gets them no-holds-barred access to the fancy food station from 6 to 7:30 p.m.
+Visit the city of Tempe website for more information.

 Free Association

-The Torch Theatre is the Valley's one-stop shop for everything improv comedy, and now you can try your hand at the art for free.
+The Torch Theatre is the Valley's one-stop-shop for everything improv comedy, and now you can try your hand at the art for free.
 The monthly free drop-in improv class features instruction from the pro theater staff on the first Saturday of every month at 2:30 p.m.
 We'll warn you, though: While your comedy chops may be razor-sharp, not all newbs are as hilarious as you.
 And that's putting it lightly.
 Visit the Torch Theatre website for class dates and more information.

 Find Your Heritage

-You've probably heard that Phoenix doesn't have much in terms of history, since Arizona is such a young state, but tell that to Downtown Phoenix's Heritage Square.
-Originally constructed in the late 1800s, the square is like traveling back in time.
+Get a history lesson at downtown Phoenix's Heritage Square.
+Originally constructed in the late 1800s, visiting the square is like traveling back in time.
 Check out the square's free seasonal events, or if you have some spare cash, we hear there are some pretty good (a.k.a. nationally revered) restaurants in the area.
 Visit the Heritage Square website for more information.

-The No Pants Light Rail Ride is just one of the many weird things Improv AZ does every year.

-Get Weird with Improv Everywhere
+Get Weird With Improv Everywhere

 Throughout the year, Improv AZ hosts some super-bizarre events to confuse and delight passersby.
 Each January, the No Pants Light Rail Ride makes users of public transportation thoroughly uncomfortable, but the group does other weird stuff throughout the year.
 Who wants to cartwheel to a restaurant?
 Improv AZ does.
 Join them on the Improv AZ Facebook page.

-Note: Editor's note: This post has been edited from its original version, which first appeared in January 2016.